FelixBoltz/COLESEAN/README.md

 # Concept-level Sentiment Analysis with SenticNet and Word Embeddings

-This repository is the result of a master thesis on "Concept-level Sentiment Analysis with SenticNet and Word Embeddings", making it available for reference or replication of the thesis' results.
+This repository is the result of a master thesis on "Concept-level Sentiment Analysis with SenticNet and Word Embeddings" (see pdf-file), making it available for reference or replication of the thesis' results.

 The code in this repository can be used to analyse the sentiments expressed in short comments by predicting an associated rating.